Joeltronics/Monosynth/readme.md

 ## Possible future features

-These are all features I'm considering possibly adding in the future, but don't plan on implementing for 1.0:
+These are all features I'm considering adding in the future, but don't plan on implementing for 1.0:

-* Built-in patch storage & management - I do plan on supporting state saving and maybe very basic patch management via the DAW, but there won't be a built-in patch manager yet.
-* More monophony priority modes (besides last-note)
 * Polyphony & unison
 * Sequencer & arpeggiator
+* More monophony priority modes (besides last-note)
+* Built-in patch storage & management - I do plan on supporting state saving and DAW-based patch management, but there won't be a built-in patch manager yet.
 * Filter/VCA feedback distortion (until then, there are 2 other kinds of distortion)